 In the event the sprue brushing is nicked, coarse, not really sitting, it might bring about materials to decay.

-The degraded material turns into fragile and may destroy to be loose, coming into the soften stream and appearing as dark-colored dots or streaks.
+The degraded material turns fragile and may destroy to be loose, coming into the softened stream and appearing as dark-colored dots or streaks.

 Examine the interior surface area of the sprue bushing.